dpw901e17/vulkan-application/README.md

 * Graphics card compatible with Vulkan
 * LunarG Vulkan SDK (must be located in "C:\VulkanSDK\1.0.65.0\")

+In addition to the previously mentioned requirements the test also use Open Hardware Monitor, which must be installed in "%PROGAMFILES(x84)%\OpenHardwareMonitor".

 ## Run the tests

 For running the test described in the article, build the project and run the "testrick.bat" batch file in the same folder as the executable.